 This is a pretty mature specimen showing the flattened branching habit typical of the hybrids.

 Originally considered a hybrid between Cupressus macrocarpa and Chamaecyparis nootkatensis.
 The parents didn't change but their names, both of them, one several times.
 Now considered to be a hybrid of Cupressus as most taxonomists have put Chamaecyparis back into Cupressus as the foliage lasts 2 years instead of only 1.
 So it might be called Cupressus x lelayandii.
-Then again, with the discovery of a closely related new species in Vietnam Chamaecypris nootkatensis was moved to Xanthocyparis.
+Then again, with the discovery of a closely related new species in Vietnam Chamaecyparis nootkatensis was moved to Xanthocyparis.
 But then someone noticed that the genus Callitropsis was overlooked in preference of Xanthocyparis making Callitropsis the proper name.
 Many taxonomists don't agree with this classification and prefer to keep Chamaecyparis with Cupressus.

 So where does that leave this poor lost plant?
 Who knows.
 Taxonomists are rearranging the other half of the cross, Cupressus into 2 genera, old and new world species.
 As I mentioned in the post of our Monterey Cypress, it's name has changed to Hesperocyperus.
-So, while the big dogs battle this one out I am sticking with X Cupressocypris leylandii
+So, while the big dogs battle this one out I am sticking with X Cupressocypris leylandii.

 Leaves are evergreen, scale like, tips free, dark green or bluish green about 1/16" long, in flattened narrow sprays, lasting 2 years before turning brown.
 You can see the leaves below how the tips spread out.